Energia has been in operation in the residential market in Ireland since 2014. It offers electricity-only, gas-only and dual fuel plans.

 How does Energia generate gas and electricity?

 The Commission for Regulation of Utilities (CRU) requires that electricity suppliers disclose the sources they use to generate their energy each year.

-Energia has been recognised by the CER for having 100% renewably-sourced “green” energy for the last four years in a row, and is the only one of the larger energy suppliers to achieve this.
+Energia has been recognised by the CRU for having 100% renewably-sourced “green” energy for the last five years in a row, and is the only one of the larger energy suppliers to achieve this.